guardian/actions-merge-release-changes-to-protected-branch/README.md

 **Open PR**

-The workflow which opens the PR should checkout the project and run the release process first.
-For example:
+On a merge to a release branch, your workflow should run the release and then call the action to PR the file changes.
+This assumes that the release process modifies the relevant files.
+[Semantic release](https://github.com/semantic-release/semantic-release) is the recommended release tool.
+An example config looks like:

 ```yaml
 name: CD